Dick Radatz

 Richard Raymond Radatz (April 2, 1937 – March 16, 2005) was an American relief pitcher in Major League Baseball.
 Nicknamed "The Monster", the 6 ft 6 in, 230 lb right-hander had a scorching but short-lived period of dominance for the Boston Red Sox in the early 1960s.
-He got his nickname by striking out several New York Yankees in a row at a game in Fenway Park in 1963.
+Radatz is reported to have gotten his nickname during a game against the New York Yankees in Boston in 1963 in which he came in to pitch with the bases loaded and no one out.
+He consecutively struck out Mickey Mantle, Roger Maris, and Elston Howard (the 1963 American League most valuable player), after which Mantle grumbled about Radatz being "that monster".
+Over his career, Radatz struck out Hall of Famer Mantle 44 times in 63 at-bats.